HouhaiFam/HouhaiFam.github.io/index.md

 ### Prior Coursework
 CSC 130- Introduction to Java

 I didn't actually take this class but studied the Java documentation and tested out of the class, thus allowing me to jump right into the next stage of the program.
+This class focused on Java syntax and basic structures such as for loops, while and do while loops, if statements and the like.

 CSC 250- Foundations of Computer Science I